-Cumulative Consolidated Performance Highlights for the Third Quarter (April 1, 2014 - December 31, 2014)
+Cumulative Consolidated Performance Highlights for the Second Quarter (April 1, 2014 - September 30, 2014)

-In the cumulative third quarter of the fiscal year ending March 31, 2015, the Yahoo Japan Group recorded revenue growth compared with the same quarter last year.
-Although the new strategies for the e-commerce business introduced in October 2013 caused a decline in revenue during the first half (April to September 2014), continued growth in revenue from Yahoo!
-Display Ad Network (YDN) and others throughout the term contributed to the overall growth.
+In the second quarter of the fiscal year ending March 31, 2015, the Yahoo Japan Group recorded revenue growth compared with the same quarter last year.
+Revenue increased overall despite the revenue decline caused by the new strategies for the e-commerce business introduced in October 2013 because of the continued growth in revenue from Yahoo!
+Display Ad Network (YDN).